Skip to main content

 JudgeProduces the final Safe/Unsafe decision based on Scorer output

-SummarizerAnalyzes success/failure patterns and recommends next strategies
+SummarizerAnalyzes failure/success patterns and recommends the next effective strategies

-Evaluation Flow
+5. Evaluation Flow

 Iterative Evaluation Loop

-1. Attack Generator creates attack prompts
+1. Attacker generates attack prompts

-3. Scorer computes harmfulness scores
+3. Scorer computes harmfulness scores based on the Target Model's responses

-4. Judge determines Safe or Unsafe
+4. Judge determines Safe or Unsafe based on the Score

 5. If Safe → Summarizer updates strategies and retries (loop back to step 1)